-Employment of Veterans in the Federal Government

-By the authority vested in me by the Constitution and the laws of the United States of America, including section 301 of title 3 of the United States Code, I hereby order as follows:
+58533 Presidential Documents Federal Register Vol. 74.
+No. 218 Friday, November 13, 2009 Executive Order 13518 of November 9, 2009 Title 3- Employment of Veterans in the Federal Government The President By the authority vested in me by the Constitution and the laws of the United States of America, including section 301 of title 3 of the United States Code, I hereby order as follows: Section 1.

-Section 1.
 Policy.
 Veterans have served and sacrificed in defense of our Nation.
-When they complete their service, we must do everything in our power to assist them in re-entering civilian life and finding employment.
-Government as well as private employers should play a prominent role in helping veterans who may be struggling to find jobs.
+When they complete their service, we must do everything in our Government as well as private employees should play a prominent role in helping veterans who may be struggling to find jobs.
 As one of the Nation's leading employers, the Federal Government is in need of highly skilled individuals to meet agency staffing needs and to support mission objectives.
 Our veterans, who have benefited from training and development during their military service, possess a wide variety of skills and experiences, as well as the motivation for public service, that will help fulfill Federal agencies' staffing needs.
-It is therefore the policy of my Administration to enhance recruitment of and promote employment opportunities for veterans within the executive branch, consistent with merit system principles and veterans' preferences prescribed by law.
+It is therefore the policy of my Administration to enhance recruitment of and promote employment opportunities for vet-erans within the executive branch, consistent with merit system principles and veterans' preferences prescribed by law.
 The Federal Government will thereby help lead by example in promoting veterans' employment.

-- Sec.
+Sec.
 2. Council on Veterans Employment.
-There is hereby established an interagency Council on Veterans Employment (Council), to be co-chaired by the Secretaries of Labor and Veterans Affairs.
-The Director of the Office of Personnel Management (OPM) shall serve as Vice Chair of the Council. - (a) Mission and Function of the Council.
-The Council shall: - (i) advise and assist the President and the Director of OPM in establishing a coordinated Government-wide effort to increase the number of veterans employed by the Federal Government by enhancing recruitment and training; - (ii) serve as a national forum for promoting veterans' employment opportunities in the executive branch; and - (iii) establish performance measures to assess the effectiveness of, and submit an annual report to the President on the status of, the Veterans Employment Initiative described in section 3 of this order. - (b) Membership of the Council.
-The Council shall consist of the heads of the following agencies and such other executive branch agencies as the President may designate: - (i) the Department of State; - (ii) the Department of the Treasury; - (iii) the Department of Defense; - (iv) the Department of Justice; - (v) the Department of the Interior; $\,$ - (vi) the Department of Agriculture; - (vii) the Department of Commerce; - (viii) the Department of Labor; - (ix) the Department of Health and Human Services; - (x) the Department of Housing and Urban Development;
+There is hereby established an bet a control of Veterans Employment (Council), to be co-chaired by the Secretaries of Labor and Veterans Affairs.
+The Director of the Office of Personnel Management (OPM) shall serve as Vice Chair of the Council. (a) Mission and Function of the Council.
+The Council shall: (i) advise and assist the President and the Director of OPM in establishing a coordinated Government-wide effort to increase the number of veterans employed by the Federal Government by enhancing recruitment and training (ii) serve as a national forum for promoting veterans' employment opportunities in the executive branch; and (iii) establish performance measures to assess the effectiveness of, and submit an annual report to the President on the status of, the Veterans Employment Initiative described in section 3 of this order. (b) Membership of the Council.
+The Council shall consist of the heads of the following agencies and such other executive branch agencies as the President may designate: (i) the Department of State; (ii) the Department of the Treasury; (iii) the Department of Defense; (iv) the Department of Justice; (v) the Department of the Interior; (vi) the Department of Agriculture; (vii) the Department of Commerce; (viii) the Department of Labor; (ix) the Department of Health and Human Services; (x) the Department of Housing and Urban Development;